sammaphey/data-engineer-tech-interview/README.md

 Your task is to ingest this CSV file and create a couple of interactive plots, and move the data into a "database".

+The resulting code, plots, and "database" files should be uploaded to your github account and linked in the response email.

 You may start with either task but the outline below should describe what we are looking for in each part.

 ## Creating Plots